 Figure 7.
-Error in equating the phylogenetic age with true species age for three levels of uniform incomplete sampling (0%, 25%, and 50% missing extant species; from left to right) with an intermediate extinction rate.
+Effect of incomplete taxon sampling on error in species ages.
+Error in equating the phylogenetic age with true species age for three levels of uniform incomplete sampling (0%, 25%, and 50% missing extant species) and an intermediate extinction rate.
 The error was quantified as mean absolute percentage error (MAPE) between the true phylogenetic ages across 100 species for each of 1000 trees for each missing species scenario simulated under bifurcating (left) and budding (right) speciation.